What we do

 If your denture requires a repair, in most cases this is free of charge under the NHS.

 Fillings are used to repair cavities in teeth caused by decay or fracture.
-Under the NHS, most fillings placed in posterior teeth (molars and premolars) will use dental amalgam; these fall in Band 2 of the NHS dental charges.
+Under the NHS, most fillings placed in posterior teeth (molars and premolars) will use dental amalgam.
 Dental amalgam is a silver-coloured mixture of metals including mercury, silver, tin and copper.
 Those materials mixed together from a very hard, durable alloy, ideal for the restoration of posterior teeth.
 Concerns are frequently expressed about the possible toxicity of dental amalgam.
 However, this material has been used for approximately 150 years and to date, there is no evidence of any systemic toxicity resulting from its use.
 Amalgam is considered to be safe and the ideal filling material for restoring the biting surfaces of the posterior teeth which are subjected to the greatest chewing forces.

 These are white adhesive fillings and are made of acrylic resin.
 They are placed and set once the tooth cavity has been repaired and then set and trimmed to shape.